 After eight weeks, test your one-rep maximum on the three big lifts so you can gauge your progress.
 We're betting you'll have made significant strength gains there as well.

 Frequency: Perform each workout once per week, resting at least a day between each session.

-How To Do It: Perform exercise pairs (marked a and b) in alternating fashion.
-So you'll do one set of a, rest, then one set of b, and repeat for the prescribed sets.
-The set and rep prescriptions for Week 1 and Week 5 are described in full
+Perform exercise pairs (marked A and B) in alternating fashion.
+So you'll do one set of A, rest, then one set of B, and repeat for the prescribed sets.
+The set and rep prescriptions for Week 1 and Week 5 are described in full.

 In Weeks 4 and 8, you will deload, performing the workouts with much less intensity.
 None of these sets should feel very difficult.
 Just do the workout with lighter weights.